redhat-developer/odo/docs/creating-an-application-with-a-database.md

     - admin_password
     ```

-2. See the environment variables of the application and the database in the Pod:
+2. See the environment variables of the application and the database in the pod:

-    1. Get the Pod name:
+    1. Get the pod name:

         ``` terminal
         $ oc get pods